Abstract bivariant Cuntz semigroups: Introduction

-The near goal is then to replace $KK_0(A,B)$ by a suitable bivariant version of the Cuntz semigroup (for example, along the lines of \cite{BosTorZac16arX:BivarThyCu}), and the $\Hom$-functor in the category of abelian groups by the internal-hom functor $\ihom{\Cu(A),\Cu(B)}$ alluded to above.
-In this direction, the construction developed in \cite{BosTorZac16arX:BivarThyCu} uses certain equivalence classes of completely positive contractive (abbreviated c.p.c.) order-zero maps between \ca{s}, denoted here as $\cpc{A,B}$.
-In \autoref{sec:appl}, we show that every c.p.c.\ order-zero map $\varphi\colon A\to B$ defines an element $\Cu(\varphi)$ in the abstract bivariant Cuntz semigroup $\ihom{\Cu(A),\Cu(B)}$.

-The construction of bivariant \CuSgp{s} resorts to the use of a more general class of maps than just \CuMor{s}.
+The said construction resorts to the use of a more general class of maps than just \CuMor{s}.
 A \emph{generalized \CuMor{}} is defined as an order-preserving monoid map that preserves suprema of increasing sequences (but not necessarily the way-below relation); see \autoref{dfn:prelim:CatCu}.
+The natural model for generalized $\CatCu$-morphisms comes from order-zero maps between \ca{s}.
 We denote the set of such maps by $\CatCuMor[S,T]$.
 Since every \CuMor{} is also a generalized \CuMor, we have an inclusion $\CatCuMor(S,T)\subseteq\CatCuMor[S,T]$.

-When equipped with poinwise order and addition, $\CatCuMor[S,T]$ has a natural structure as a partially ordered monoid, but it is in general not a \CuSgp.
+When equipped with pointwise order and addition, $\CatCuMor[S,T]$ has a natural structure as a partially ordered monoid, but it is in general not a \CuSgp.
 Similarly, $\CatCu(S,T)$ is usually not a \CuSgp{}.
 The solution is to consider \emph{paths} in $\CatCuMor[S,T]$, that is, rationally indexed maps $\QQ\cap(0,1)\to\CatCu[S,T]$ that are `rapidly increasing' in a certain sense.
 Equipped with a suitable equivalence relation, these paths define the desired \CuSgp{} $\ihom{S,T}$.

 This procedure can be carried out in a much more general setting.
 In \autoref{sec:Q} we introduce a category $\CatQ$ of partially ordered semigroups that, roughly speaking, is a weakening of the category $\CatCu$, in that the way-below relation is replaced by a possibly different binary relation (called \emph{auxiliary relation}).
 We show that $\CatCu$ is a full subcategory of $\CatQ$; see \autoref{prp:Q:fullCuQ}.
 The path construction we have delineated above yields a covariant functor